What Is Flooding? Psychology Of Coping With Trauma, Anxiety, Phobias, And OCD

 Flooding For The Treatment Of Phobias

 Phobias are the most recognized condition treated with flooding or exposure therapy.
-There have even been television shows dedicated to showing the process in action of reducing reactions in the presence of fear-inducing stimuli.
+There have even been television shows dedicated to showing the process in the action of reducing reactions in the presence of fear-inducing stimuli.

 A graded approach to treating phobias is often taken, building up from smaller triggers to the ones of most significance.
 However, flooding starts at the opposite side of the spectrum.
 If someone reaches out to a mental health professional due to an extreme fear of dogs to the point that they are unable to go on a walk out of fear of coming across one, they may likely be instructed to expose themselves to dogs in a safe environment.
 This could be petting or holding a dog (and one possibly belonging to a friend or relative to ensure confirmation of good temperament) and "enduring" the interaction until their anxiety, and adrenaline calms down and pass, helping them to realize the lack of risk involved and additionally grow accustomed to the interaction.
 This exposure will help condition the individual to associate positive or neutral reactions in response to coming across dogs in less familiar settings, therefore allowing them to overcome their fears for the most part or entirely.